-- 19.4.66 One of the planning outcomes outlined from NPF3 is to help to protect and enhance Scotland's cultural assets.
+- 19.4.68 NPF3 provides a framework for Scotland's long term development and sets out the Scottish Government's development priorities.
+Paragraph 4.6 of NPF3 states that "The historic environment is an integral part of our well-being and cultural identity".
+One of the planning outcomes outlined from NPF3 is to help to protect and enhance Scotland's cultural assets.
 This has been considered in Chapter 15 of the EIA through cultural heritage asset identification, embedded mitigation and avoidance during design and through potential impact assessment, proposed mitigation, and residual impact assessment.
-The Proposed Scheme is compliant with NPF3 as each cultural heritage asset with a predicted impact will be preserved by record. - 19.4.67 Paragraphs 135-151 of the SPP outline the policies for the Historic Environment, which includes the designated and non-designated historic environment (including individual assets, related settings and the wider cultural landscape).
+The Proposed Scheme is compliant with NPF3 as each cultural heritage asset with a predicted impact will have mitigation designed to lessen the impact and opportunities to enhance the assets have been considered and outlined. - 19.4.69 SPP contains statements of the Scottish Government's policy on nationally important land use and other planning matters.
+Paragraphs 135-151 of the SPP outline the policies for the Historic Environment, which includes the designated and non-designated historic environment (including individual assets, related settings and the wider cultural landscape).
 Planning authorities are advised to protect and preserve heritage assets.
-Paragraphs 141-142 states that Listed Buildings should be protected from any work which would adversely affect them or their setting.
+Paragraphs 141-142 states that Listed Buildings should be protected by any work which would adversely affect the building or its setting.
 Paragraph 145 states that a proposed development which would have an adverse effect on a Scheduled Monument or its setting would only be permitted in exceptional circumstances.
 Paragraphs 150-151 state that archaeological sites and monuments should be preserved in situ wherever possible.
 Where preservation in situ is not possible, the developer should undertake appropriate investigations and recording.
 It also states that non-designated historic assets and areas of historical interest should be protected and preserved in situ where feasible.
-The Proposed Scheme is not predicted to impact on any Scheduled Monuments or their settings and so is complaint with Paragraph 145.
-The Proposed Scheme is predicted to impact on the settings of three Listed Buildings but the impacts will be reduced by design and remaining impacts will be mitigated.
-The Proposed Scheme is therefore compliant with paragraphs 141-142.
-The Proposed Scheme considered paragraphs 150-151 and all archaeological sites and monuments were preserved in situ where possible.
-The Proposed Scheme is compliant with paragraphs 150-151 as all impacted cultural heritage assets will be preserved by record. - 19.4.68 The 'Historic Environment Scotland Policy Statement' (2016) guides the operation of decision making in the Scottish planning system.
-It sets out how Historic Environment Scotland fulfils its regulatory and advisory roles and how it expects others to interpret and implement Scottish Planning Policy.
-The 'Historic Environment Circular 1' gives more detail on the requirements of the Regulations relating to the 'Historic Environment Scotland Act' (2014).
-One of the policy statements key principles is that there should be a presumption in favour of preservation of individual historic assets and the pattern of the wider historic environment; no historic asset should be lost or radically changed without adequate consideration of its significance and of all the means available to manage and conserve it while managing the historic environment in a sustainable way.
+The Proposed Scheme is predicted to impact on the settings of two Scheduled Monuments but their impacts will be reduced by design and by mitigation measures.
+The Proposed Scheme is predicted to impact on the settings of three Listed Buildings but the impacts will be reduced by design and remaining impacts will be lessened by mitigation and therefore is complaint with paragraphs 141-142.
+All archaeological sites and monuments are to be preserved in situ where possible.
+All the Proposed Scheme is compliant with paragraphs 150-151 as, where preservation in situ is not possible, all impacted archaeological sites and monuments will be preserved by record. - 19.4.70 The Historic Environment Scotland Policy Statement is a material consideration in the Scottish planning system and replaces the Scottish Historic Environment Policy (SHEP).
+One of the policies key principles is that there should be presumption in favour of preservation of individual historic assets and the pattern of the wider historic environment; no historic asset should be lost or radically changed without adequate consideration of its significance and of all the means available to manage and conserve it while managing the historic environment in a sustainable way.
 Conservation of the historic environment should include recording where continued preservation is not possible on an asset and ensure that all records are retained in readily accessible archives.
-This has been considered in Chapter 15 of the EIA through cultural heritage asset identification, assessment of its significance or value with attempts to conserve assets during the design process.
+This has been considered in Chapter 15 of the EIA through cultural heritage asset identification, assessment of its significance or value with attempts to conserve assets and the wider historic landscape during the design process.
 The Proposed Scheme is compliant with this policy as all cultural heritage assets with predicted impacts will be recorded and preserved by record with suitable mitigation.